mikedefrancis/vimrc/README.md

 * There are some useful tools and aliases in .bashrc

+## MIKEYVIM
+* I give you a simplified and expanded vim IDE defined by my .vimrc file.
+There are shortcuts that make vim a lot easier to use without having to enter many characters to do things like opening files, splitting tabs, etc.
 * I use vim as my IDE, and i3 for development when possible.
 Very fast.
 This tutorial turns vim into a fully-functional IDE with fuzzy filename search, multi-file search (ack/ag functionality) from within vim, file-tree viewing with nerd-tree.

-        much functionality added by default including syntax coloring, line numbers, etc. use <ctrl+t> to toggle nerdtree
+        much functionality added by default including syntax coloring, line numbers, etc. use <ctrl+w> to save the file in the current window use <ctrl+x> to close the current window use <ctrl+e> to open a new file in the current window use <ctrl+h> to do a horozontal split (open new window to the right) use <ctrl+v> to do a vertical split (open new window to the bottom) use <ctrl+t> to toggle nerdtree
         use <ctrl+g> to jump show current file in nerdtree use <ctrl+f> to search for files
-        use :Ack to find text in files use <ctrl+w> to toggle mouse clicks
-        use <ctrl+l> to toggle showing line nums use <alt+ARROWS> to switch windows
+        use <ctrl+r> to find text in files with Ack (or ag if ag is installed) use <ctrl+y> to toggle mouse clicks (useful for nerdtree/filetree things) use <ctrl+l> to toggle showing line nums use <alt+ARROWS> to switch windows